mathjax/MathJax-test/web/docs/source/writing-tests.rst

    function getQueryString(aParamName)

+Similar functions exist to get integer and boolean parameters.
+For the former you have to specify a default value when the parameter is not present whereas for the latter, it defaults to false.

+.. code-block:: javascript

+   function getQueryInteger(aParamName, aDefaultValue)
+   function getQueryBoolean(aParamName)

 Test pages first use the default MathJax configuration.
-It is merged with a custom configuration object at startup, created according to the testing instance configuration.
-You can access this config object and modify it before MathJax starts, via the function
+It is merged with a custom configuration object ``gConfigObject`` at startup, created according to the testing instance configuration.
+You can access this config object and modify it before MathJax starts.
+Other global objects may help writing test, such as ``gMathJaxPath`` and ``gMathJaxQueryString`` which describes the URI of the MathJax.js script.

-.. code-block:: javascript

-   function getConfigObject()

 You also can add actions before/after MathJax starts by defining the following functions in your test page: